Abu Dhabi's Etihad says working towards Jet deal deadline

-ABU DHABI (Reuters) - Etihad Airways is working towards meeting a July 31 deadline to win regulatory approvals on its planned $379 million purchase of a stake in India’s Jet Airways (JET.NS), the Abu Dhabi-based carrier said on Wednesday.
+ABU DHABI, July 17 (Reuters) - Etihad Airways is working towards meeting a July 31 deadline to win regulatory approvals on its planned $379 million purchase of a stake in India’s Jet Airways, the Abu Dhabi-based carrier said on Wednesday.

 Etihad, which is on an acquisition drive, agreed in April to buy a 24 percent stake in Jet in a deal that would provide India’s largest carrier with a deep-pocketed global partner as well as cash to help pay off debts.